nhaskaris/diavgeia_notifier/README.md

 5. If you want to stop the application run the following command: `pm2 kill`

 ### Docker
-1. Run the follow command: `docker build -t diavgeia_notifier . && docker run -d diavgeia_notifier`
+1. Run the follow command: `docker compose up -d --build`
-2. To get the container's id or name run: `docker ps`
-3. Live logs can be seen with the following command using the container's id or name: `docker logs -f id/name`
+2. Live logs can be seen with the following command using the container's id or name: `docker logs -f diavgeia_notifier`
-4. If you want to stop the container run the following command using the container's id or name: `docker stop id/name`
+3. If you want to stop the container run the following command using the container's id or name: `docker stop diavgeia_notifier`